csinva/csinva.github.io/_notes/stat/linear_models.md

   - conventionally don't regularize the intercept term

 1. *ridge* regression (L2)
-  - if (X^T X) not invertible, add a small element to diagonal
+  - if $X^T X$ is not invertible, add a small element to diagonal
   - then it becomes invertible
   - small lambda -> numerical solution is unstable
   - proof of why it's invertible is difficult